Maeyanie/SE-Logistics/README.md

 - Transporting gases.
 - Status LCDs.
 - Refactor Hub to construct a job board and task ships with the best job, instead of the first valid job.
+- Ships currently only are assigned 1 cargo at a time.
+Using a job board would make it easier to merge trips to/from the same destinations.